-We then make a stopover at the small island of Caye Caulker for about two hours of free time to explore the island, later we will have a laid-back sunset cruise back to San Pedro.
+After an unforgettable underwater adventure, we visit the charming island of Caye Caulker for two hours to explore its beauty.
+Finally, enjoy the stunning sunset views during a cruise back to San Pedro.

 It is a natural habit for aquatic life such as nurse sharks and stingrays that correlate the sound of an engine to food.
-The water is shallow and translucent and you will see the nurse-sharks and stingrays on the exterior, meaning that even if you do not go into the water you are able to appreciate it from the boat as well!
-The stop here regularly does not exceed twenty minutes, since the nurse-sharks and stingrays ultimately swim away.
+The water is shallow and translucent and you will see the nurse sharks and stingrays on the exterior, meaning that even if you do not go into the water you can appreciate it from the boat as well!
+The stop here regularly does not exceed twenty minutes, since the nurse sharks and stingrays ultimately swim away.

-A very small island on the Western side of Ambergris Caye that can only be reached by boat and not all boats, we are able to virtually ride the Catamaran up on the beach and this is a great plus we have.
+A very small island on the Western side of Ambergris Caye that can only be reached by boat and not all boats, we can virtually ride the Catamaran up on the beach and this is a great plus we have.
 It is a fine peaceful fragment of heaven where the staff could serve the well-known Belizean buffet for guests on the beach, while you fancy the shallow water.
-Please, note that sea-fleas can occasionally be present in shallow waters.
+Please, note that sea fleas can occasionally be present in shallow waters.

 To the south of Mexico Rocks closer to the island is Tres Cocos, a small consolidation of aquatic life along the coral reef where a big amount of fish can be spotted.
 You can meet a big community of fish and sometimes Green Turtles.
 This sector is a door for large reef fish that commonly lurk around these areas searching for food.